gkilleen33/rs-economics/agriculture/crop-yields/INSTRUCTIONS.md

 10. Enter `python plot_rainfall.py`.

 11. The CSV output should be automatically exported to the folder that you specified.
 This can be downloaded and used in analysis.

+# plot_topography.py

+This script calculates the elevation, slope, and aspect (compass direction of slope) of each polygon in a shapefile.
+It was created for generating useful information about agricultural plots, but can be applied to other topics without modification.

+## Setup

+Please follow the setup instructions for [sentinel2-vis.py](#sentinel2-vis.py).

+## Description, inputs, and outputs

+The code uses a shapefile containing one or more polygons.
+Using the Google Earth Engine, the average elevation (in meters), slope (in degrees), and aspect (compass direction of the slope) of each polygon are calculated.
+The results are saved in a CSV file on Google Drive.

+The code uses Shuttle Rader Topography Mission (SRTM) elevation data with a resolution of 1 arc second (about 30 meters).
+More info is available at [https://developers.google.com/earth-engine/datasets/catalog/CGIAR_SRTM90_V4](https://developers.google.com/earth-engine/datasets/catalog/CGIAR_SRTM90_V4).

+## Instructions

+1. Import plot boundary data (e.g. a shapefile or geojson) and AOI data (e.g. one or more bounding boxes around all plots in the sample) to the Google Earth Engine.
+The easiest way to do this is using the console at [https://code.earthengine.google.com/](https://code.earthengine.google.com/).
+Instructions are available at [https://developers.google.com/earth-engine/importing](https://developers.google.com/earth-engine/importing).

+2. Specify the import path to the plot boundary Google Earth Engine asset in the `plot_boundaries` variable in `plot_topography.py`.
+Instructions for finding the asset ID are available at [https://developers.google.com/earth-engine/asset_manager#importing-assets-to-your-script](https://developers.google.com/earth-engine/asset_manager#importing-assets-to-your-script).

+3. Specify the import path to the AOI asset in the `aoi` variable in `plot_topography.py`.

+4. Create a folder on your Google Drive account to store the output if an appropriate folder does not already exist.

+5. Insert the folder name from step 4 in the variable `output_folder`.

+6. Insert an output file name in the variable `output_file`.
+Do not include an extension.

+7. Open a command line terminal and set your current directory to the directory containing `plot_topography.py`.

+8. Activate the conda environment that includes your Google Earth Engine Python installation.
+If you followed the setup instructions exactly, this can be accomplished by typing `conda activate ee`.

+9. Enter `python plot_topography.py` in the command line.

+10. The CSV output should be automatically exported to the folder that you specified.
+This can be downloaded and used in analysis.

 # References